-For the past two years, Dr. Clinton Jones has served as Executive Director for Equity and Access at Virginia Tech, leading the development, implementation, and expansion of the university's equal opportunity/affirmative action programs and hiring initiatives to prevent unlawful discrimination and harassment.
+Before coming to Buffalo State, Dr. Clinton Jones served for two years as Executive Director for Equity and Access at Virginia Tech, leading the development, implementation, and expansion of the university's equal opportunity/affirmative action programs and hiring initiatives to prevent unlawful discrimination and harassment.
 She also ensured compliance with federal, state, local, and university regulations regarding access and nondiscriminatory practices for people with disabilities, and assisted campus leaders in reducing conflict and maintaining a positive work climate by promoting fairness in the workplace.

 Dr. Clinton Jones also served as Director of Corporate Diversity at Excellus BlueCross BlueShield in Rochester, New York, from 2006 to 2009, where she directed the corporate-wide diversity and inclusion strategic plan and related initiatives.
 From 2004 to 2006 she managed a voluntary mentoring program to assist underrepresented students with college adjustment and academic success as director of the CONNECT Program at St. John Fisher College in Rochester.
 She has also held positions as a cultural relations specialist at Global Crossing North America (2000-2003), Director of Leadership and Community Development at the College at Brockport (1995-2000), and coordinator of ADA compliance in the Office for Students with Disabilities, also at Brockport (1990-1995).